Buffalo vs. Bowling Green NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Falcons have been underdogs by 13.5 points or more four times this season and have covered the spread every time.

-- Bowling Green is 2-0 against the spread and 1-1 overall in games when it scores more than 25.6 points.
+- Bowling Green is 2-0 against the spread and 1-1 overall in games when it records more than 25.6 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.